How to use Checkbook's Guide to Health Plans for Federal Employees

 • FAQ

 We rate health plans by their likely cost to you, considering your pay system, employment or retirement status, family size, age, health status, location, and other factors.
-For example, we present information on premium cost to employees using the "premium conversion" tax-advantaged basis available to employees, but not retirees.
+For example, we present information on premium cost to employees using the "premium conversion" tax-advantaged basis available to employees, but not annuitants.
 After answering questions regarding family size, age, retirement status, health status, zip code, pay system, and several other factors users are taken to a summary ratings view for their area that shows the overall total cost in each plan and then have the option to choose whether to look at alternate views that provide detailed cost comparisons, cost sharing, coverage features, plan flexibility, or plan quality for plans.

 There are many comparisons, but only one cost comparison applies to your current situation.
 Of course, your situation may change if your family changes, if you retire, and if you change your Medicare decisions—and you can use our Guide to compare those differences.
 Each cost comparison presents several columns of cost data.
 Each column, except the one for published premium, assumes a different level and mix of medical bills, described in the heading.
 These columns show what your likely costs will be under each plan, including both premium costs and out-of-pocket costs not paid by the plan.